owenbwhite/owenbwhite.github.io/_pages/about.md

   - /about.html
 ---

-I am excited to share my work as a creative technologist.
+Here's some stuff I built over the years.
 All projects in my portfolio are strictly personal and are not involved with my studies nor my work.
 Feel free to reach out for a conversation on collaboration!
 Cheers 😌